openhab/openhab-js/README.md

 *This library is not compatible with this older runtime.*
 ### Custom Installation

-- Go to the javascript user scripts directory: `cd $OPENHAB_CONF/automation/js`
+- Go to the JavaScript user scripts directory: `cd $OPENHAB_CONF/automation/js`
 - Run `npm i openhab` (you may need to install npm)

 NPM will create a `node_modules` directory containing the latest version of this library.